The Elizabeth House

 In December of 2005, with tremendous community and church support, Care Net Pregnancy Center of Dane County opened an eight bed residential home called The Elizabeth House to offer hope and assistance to expectant young single mothers in need of secure housing and growth in parenting and life skills management.

-Since December of 2005 we have had the privilege to provide help, hope, and support to over 110 mothers and their babies.
+Since December of 2005 we have had the privilege to provide help, hope, and support to over 200 mothers and their babies.
 We have increased our capacity from serving six mothers and their babies at one time to eight.
-We have also expanded our programming to include a Parenting and Education Specialist to focus on teaching the women to be the best and first teachers in their children’s lives.
-Our Nurturing a New Life program focuses on five program objectives: increase life management skills; identify and use support networks & community services; increase spiritual growth and emotional well-being; increase and maintain healthy relationship skills, and increase knowledge of effective parenting.
+We have also expanded our programming to include Best Beginnings, parenting education curriculum that focuses on instruction from in-utero to age three.
+We focus on five program objectives: increase life management skills; identify and use support networks & community services; increase spiritual growth and emotional well-being; increase and maintain healthy relationship skills, and increase knowledge of effective parenting.

 “The Elizabeth House has been a blessing at a time when I had no where else to turn.
 The staff and volunteers are extremely caring, kind and helpful.”